 Media chief Arianna Huffington, writing in the Harvard Business Review, even recommends a tool called Thrive Global that will not only send an e-mail like this but delete the e-mail that prompted it.
 Her rationale?
 To free busy people from the stress a tidal wave of email can create.
 They simply won’t see a tidal wave of messages!
 The other idea is that, if an e-mail is urgent, the sender can re-contact you once you’ve returned.

 Another idea?
 “Hide” your devices.
 Many conferences and vacations dedicated to purposefully disconnecting literally do this, taking away any smartphone, tablet, or laptop on your person or in your luggage.
+The only time you should be on your phone is if you’re showing off your vacation on social media and if you’re checking your home security camera online viewing system.

 Hiding doesn’t have to be literal to be effective.
 Put them in a designated place that is not to be accessed as you go to the beach, the lake, or the slope.
+You need to go out and enjoy yourself.
+That might be through doing something like this san diego whale watching or it could be going camping in the woods.
+You need to have time to yourself, to be able to enjoy life.

 Take a vacation.
 It will all be there when you return.